Yale Symposium on

 (examples from Dr. Wells Yale Symposium presentation!)

-Click on the link below if you are interested in buying copies of the books recently published by speakers at this symposium.
+Click on this link (WindowView BookList) if you are interested in buying copies of the books recently published by speakers at this symposium.
 With regard to this event, we especially recommend recent titles by:

 Dr. Michael Behe's Darwin's Black Box

-Prof. Phillip Johnson's Darwin on Trial and the latest title The Wedge of Truth
+Prof. Phillip Johnson's Darwin on Trial and The Wedge of Truth

 Dr. Jonathan Wells' Icons of Evolution